NeelM47/fine-tune-gpt2/README.md

 ## Project Overview

 This project fine-tunes a GPT-2 model, making it adapt to the text patterns found in a user-provided dataset.
 By training it on specific data, we can make the model generate text in the style of the dataset.
-This could be useful for creative writing, chatbot responses, or generating content aligned with specific themes.
+This can be useful for creative writing, chatbot responses, or generating content aligned with specific themes.

 ### Key Features